Another Day, Another Dollar: Background and release

-The phrase itself "Another Day, Another Dollar" comes from the building of the Panama Canal where workers were rumored to receive a single dollar a day as compensation for their labor.
+The phrase "Another Day, Another Dollar" itself comes from the building of the Panama Canal where workers were rumored to receive a single dollar a day as compensation for their labor.
 The song was recorded on February 8, 1962 at the Capitol Recording Studio, located in Hollywood, California.
 The session was produced by Joe Johnson, Stewart's producer at Challenge Records.
 Four additional tracks were recorded during the same session.
 The song was recorded in the Bakersfield Sound style of country.
 This sound had been created and adapted by west coast country artists and session musicians.

 "Another Day, Another Dollar" was released as a single on Challenge Records in August 1962.
 The song spent a total of three weeks on the Billboard Country and Western Sides chart before reaching number 27 in December 1962.
 "Another Day, Another Dollar" was Stewart's fourth charting single in his recording career.
 It was also his final charting single with the Challenge label before switching labels.

 The song regained popularity in 2011 when it was used in the commercial for the new Volkswagen Jetta.